Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat - Pamela Lauz Jewellery

 • It had a purity of 22 karats, pure enough to combine it with copper and other metals to create her desired 14K rose gold alloy.

-• The resulting alloy had the extra weight needed to properly complete the casting process (we talk about gold quantity in Part 2 of this blog series)
+• The amount of gold provided was enough properly complete the casting process (we talk about gold quantity in Part 2 of this blog series)

 • The original gold had a high-quality composition as it had not been previously soldered (we talk about gold composition in Part 3).
 This maximized our chances of producing the dense and high quality alloy needed to create the embossed Chinese character on this one-of-a-kind ring.